FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 plot(Th, wait=true);
 ```

-Secondly, we use this idea to build meshes from image, we use the plugins `:::freefem ppm2rnm` to read `:::freefem pgm` gray scale image, and we extract the gray contour at level 0.25.
+Secondly, we use this idea to build meshes from an image, we use the plugins `:::freefem ppm2rnm` to read `:::freefem pgm` a gray scale image and then we extract the gray contour at level 0.25.

 !!!example "Leman lake"
 	```freefem